neuertlab/TrueProbes/README.md

 	design_file: An excel spreadsheet file with the input files and parameter settings for the probe design Inputs1 Table: inputs1 is the table with the list of targets probes will be designed for.
 The table row has nine column entries.
 		Input table columns:
+			1. Organism to design probes for.
-			1. Included target accession IDs.
+			2. Included target accession IDs.
 Designs probes shared across all accession numbers
+			3. Excluded target accession IDs.
+Removes probes in exclusion accession numbers.
-			2. Text Sequence Files to Include (files).
+			4. Text Sequence Files to Include (files).
 Default empty
-			3. Text Sequence Files to Exclude (files).
+			5. Text Sequence Files to Exclude (files).
 Default Empty
-			4. Organism to design probes for.
-			5. Gene Name 1.
-			6. Gene Name 2.
-Second potential gene name to use instead of the first.
-			7. Chromosome.
-The chromosome number.
-			8. Excluded target accession IDs.
-Removes probes in exclusion accession numbers.
-			9. Strand.
-Which strand to design probes against for RNA default is ‘plus’.

-	Example: {{NM_000805.5'},{},{}, 'Human','(GAST)','(GAST)','17',{},1  ;}...
+	Example: {'Human',{NM_000805.5'},{},{},{},;}...

 Settings.
 	Below the inputs1 table is a list of primary and secondary settings which can be configured to determine how the probes are designed and evaluated.

-Main Input Parameters:
+Input Parameters:
-	Locations
-		SaveRoot: [Location where files are to be saved] customBlastDatabase_DNA:[Location of user-custom DNA blast database if user wants to use their own custom database, default N/A] customBlastDatabase_RNA:[Location of user-custom RNA blast database if user wants to use their own custom database, default N/A]

 Main Probe Design Parameters:
-	max_probes:	[Max number of probes to design, default 96]
-	minProbeSize: [min nt length of potential probes, default 20]
+	minProbeSize:[min nt length of potential probes, default 20]
-	maxProbeSize: [max nt length of potential probes, default 20]
-	MininumProbeSpacing: [min spacing between probes, default 3]
+	maxProbeSize: [max nt length of potential probes, default 20] MinProbeSpacing [min spacing between probes, default 3]
-	BLASTrna: [Will BLAST include reference transcriptomic sequences, default 1]
-	BLASTdna: [Will BLAST include reference genomic sequences, default 0]
-	HybridizationTemperature: [Hybridization temperature used in probe evaluation default 37C]
-	ExpressionReferenceForDesigningProbes: [Which expression from expression data is used for designing probes, default 0] no expression (0).
+	MaxNumberOfProbes: [Max number of probes to design, default 96]
+	targetStrand: [which strand to of target to design probes against, default 1 for ‘plus’, with 0 for ‘minus’] MinHomologySearchTargetSize:[Minimum homology length for BLAST alignments to be recorded and used in probe design and evaluation, default 15]
+	BLASTrna:[decide to blast RNA sequences, default 1] BLASTdna:[decide to blast DNA sequences, default 0] ExpressionReferenceForProbeDesign:[which row across all expression reference files to use in probe design, with 0 meaning to not use expression data to design probes, default 0]

 Secondary Parameters:
 	Nmodel:	[Which thermodynamic model to use for probe design and evaluation, default 4]
 	SaltConcentration: [Salt Concentration mM, default 0.05]